 11.1.
 Sending funds means transferring funds from your e-Wallet to Payoma e-wallet of the recipient.

 11.2.
 You can send funds by using respective function of your Payoma Account.
 Sending funds will be performed as provided in your Payoma Account.

 11.3.
 When providing details of the recipient you must take great care to properly type the Unique Identifier of the recipient.
 We use the Unique Identifier to determine the intended recipient of your funds.
 Other information you provide along with the Unique Identifier may be disregarded.
 We will not be liable for any error you make when entering the Unique Identifier.

 11.4.
 If the recipient has a Payoma account, the funds will be sent immediately.

 11.5.
-If the recipient has no account with us, we will notify the recipient on the funds you wish to send them and invite the recipient to open standard Payoma account or temporary Payoma account.
+If the recipient has no account with us, we will notify the recipient on the funds you wish to send them and invite the recipient to open a standard Payoma account or a temporary Payoma account.
 We will set up a reasonable term for the recipient to open Payoma account.
 Once the recipient opens any of these Payoma accounts the funds will be credited to the respective e-wallet.